What is a Beneficiary Form and How to Complete One [Sample Form]

 Many business owners simply fill out the form and then forget about the form and the election.
 Some might not even fill it out to begin with.
 Why is it such a big deal?

 At Emparion, we understand the importance of these forms and recommend that our clients review and discuss them with a qualified attorney if they have any questions.
-This article is meant to give you some basic information and be the starting point for these discussions.
+In this post, we have a sample of a completed form.
+We will also give you some basic information on the importance of these forms.

 What is a beneficiary form?